croxton/ee_zen_garden/vendors/croxton/stash_template_inheritance/README.md

 #Stash template inheritance

-This is a complete solution that implements a version of the 'template inheritance' pattern using [Stash](https://github.com/croxton/Stash), with full page static caching.
+This solution implements a version of the 'template inheritance' pattern using [Stash](https://github.com/croxton/Stash), with full page static caching.

 ## Routes / URL design